vdaas/vald/docs/user/get-started.md

     kubectl cluster-info
     ```

-2. Prepare scylla database and k8s metrics-server
+2. Prepare Scylla DB and k8s metrics-server

     At first, you have to apply scylla as backup database.